Motifs in the James Bond film series: Larger-than-life villains

+The list ignores the appearance of Rosa Klebb as first villainess already in 1963, portrayed by Lotte Lenya, who also is considered the first LGBT-Character of the series by some.

 Many of Bond's adversaries are characterised by an unusual physical deformity; for example, Le Chiffre suffered haemolacria, causing his tear ducts to weep blood.
 Not all of the villains have unusual physical traits; Mathieu Amalric's Dominic Greene was depicted without such characteristics, instead being inspired by Tony Blair and Nicolas Sarkozy.